MikoChn/poliklinikfix/README.md

 # poliklinikfix

-memakai xampp juga karena native jadi langsung localhost aja dengan nama file yang sama lalu masukan database dengan nama poliklinik juga dan jalankan
+use your local host like xampp and this is native code and import the database on mysql with the name of poliklinik and start the website use it for free